D12922007/NTU_ADL_Team11_Final/README.md

 ### Training/evaluation Image generation Neural Network Model

-Download the pre-trained checkpoints from this link extract it into assets/ckpts for zero shot evaluation or finetuning  for on Bible image datasets.
+Download the pre-trained checkpoints from this [link]() extract it into assets/ for zero shot evaluation or finetuning  for on Bible image datasets.

 **Zero-shot Evaluation**